gaultier/blog/what_should_your_mutexes_be_named.md

 Very useful.
 The tool can do much more, but that's enough for us to discover that there isn't *one* naming convention in use.
 Also, the mutex is not always named after the variable it protects (e.g.: `mutex` protects `seq`).

 So, is there at least a convention used in the majority of cases?
-How can we get aggregate the results?
+How can we aggregate the results?

 ## A naming convention to rule them all